codechips/FooocusPlus/readme.md

 3. Next, install the _python_embedded_ library archive into the FooocusPlus folder.

-4. Lastly, install the _Model Starter Pack_ to the FooocusPlus folder.
+4. Lastly, install the _Model Support Pack_ to the FooocusPlus folder.
 These files will be added to the UserDir\models subfolder.

 5. Now double-click on the _run_FooocusPlus.bat_ file to load FooocusPlus for the first time.
 It will download some additional components automatically on the first run.